Antwerp International School: Facilities

-At the end of the 1990–91 school year, AIS completed four building phases.
-The building programme included a kitchen and cafeteria, a library, two computer labs, eleven secondary school classrooms and twenty elementary school classrooms.
-Three science laboratories were also renovated.
+By the end of the 1990–91 school year, AIS added a kitchen and cafeteria, a library, two computer labs, eleven secondary school classrooms and twenty elementary school classrooms.
+Three science laboratories were renovated.
 Since September 1991, students at AIS have had access to specialised facilities for art, music and theatre.
 A Middle School building and High School addition were completed in the spring of 2001, and a new gymnasium and health centre in March 2003.

 As of 2021, AIS has completed construction of its new STEM facilities, which encompasses the renovation of what used to be called the "Old Gym" - the former gymnasium.
 This new stem facility houses specialized facilities for Design, Science and Mathematics; a new presentation area and a new administrative section.

 Sports

 AIS is a member of the Northwest European Council of International Schools (NECIS), playing competitively against other schools in Northwestern Europe: Denmark, Germany, Luxembourg, the Netherlands, Norway and Sweden.

 The AIS sports teams are named after the Griffin, a mythical creature with the body of a lion (symbolising the Flemish community) and the head and wings of an American eagle (a nod to the school's roots as the American School of Antwerp).